9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 both use a variable.
 In our file compression example, the `main` thread shares both the name of a file and its contents with the other thread.
-Because Haskell data is immutable by default, this poses no risks: neither thread can modify the other\'s view of the file\'s name or contents.
+Because Haskell data is immutable by default, this poses no risks: neither thread can modify the other's view of the file's name or contents.

 We often need to have threads actively communicate with each other.
 For